 3. Set a Payment Schedule

 The contract drafted should also include a statement of account and terms.
 According to Houselogic.com, the first installment of debts and payment should be no more than 10% of the total cost of the job, and the final payment must be one-third of the total project cost.
-The contract should state the total project price so that clients can allocate the right budget.
+The contractor should state the total project price so that clients can allocate the right budget.
 Contractors must state important spending detail for transparency reasons.

 4. Schedule the Important Dates

-The starting and end dates must be clearly set in the contract.
+The starting and end dates must be set in the contract.
 Both parties should have an understanding of when the remodeling work will commence and when it will be completed.
 If major timing schedule changes should occur due to unforeseen situations, such as inclement weather changes and emergencies, every party must be notified.

 5. Make Space for Signatories

 Signatures bind the legality of contracts.
 A remodeling client and contractor contract form is a legal document that can be used on a strong basis in the event of legal dispute cases.
 Conduct a thorough meeting and discussion with your client and discuss every minute detail of the contract.
 Review everything and solicit suggestions for changes and improvement.
 If certain things aren't met, you can always adjust the items within the contract, just make sure that both parties are aware of the pertinent changes.
-When both parties are satisfied with the final draft of the contract and remodeling proposal, sign the papers and close the deal.
+When both parties are satisfied with the final draft of the contract and remodeling proposal, sign the papers, and close the deal.
 Also note that every change in the workflow, both the contractor and homeowner countersigns before that changes are executed.